 Eva’s Original “Peanut Butter Pretzel” Chimney Cone

 I have been stalking the instagram account of this amazing Hungarian pastry shop for years now and I finally summoned the courage to track the place down in Toronto.
-The cones are these super soft doughnuts covered and sugar and cinnamon.
+The cones are these super soft doughnuts covered in sugar and cinnamon.
 It’s first stuffed with spreads and sauces galore.
 Then, topped with ice cream and other incredible things.
-It was a solid 45 minutes of desert heaven, I’m not even kidding!
+It was a solid 45 minutes of dessert heaven, I’m not even kidding!

 Poi Dog – Mochi Nori Fried Chicken

 Here in Philly, this cute little Hawaiian/Filipino/Japanese fusion restaurant has easily become a favorite.
 The food is so complex in flavor that its really hard to describe how amazing and unique it all is.
 My favorite dish is the Mochi Nori Fried Chicken.
 This was our first time trying the Pork Belly Adobo and Oh.My.Gosh is it good.
 Like, i’ll risk the heart attack and love handles good.
 Take a look at their amazing menu here.